Recently, we started asking businesses how much they valued design in their workplace.

 To outline exactly why, we created this list of proven reasons design is a good business decision.
-Do you agree?
-Leave your thoughts in the comments below!

 Are you someone that understands and is more motivated by the numbers?
 Well then, this first point is sure to convince you to introduce some design into your business, because in short, design is fiscally beneficial.